aws-samples/emr-bootstrap-actions/spark/examples/building-spark-for-emr.md

 git checkout -b spark-custom branch-1.3
 ```

-Make madifications to source as desired then commit
+Make modifications to source as desired then commit

 Create a clean source source tar ball of spark-custom